petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 95% interception of—"

-The director was just wrapping up her presentation; Barbie reminded herself to ask her what supplier the purchasing department bought her cute-looking pink laptop from.
+The director was just wrapping up her presentation; Barbie reminded herself to ask her what supplier the purchasing department bought her cute pink laptop from.